 Research.
 Engage.
 Change.

-An Early Educator’s Roadmap to a College Degree™ is a guide for early education providers who are working toward a college degree.
-Find advice and support for every step on the path to earning a degree.
+An Early Educator’s Roadmap to a College Degree™ is our guide for early education providers who are working toward a college degree.
+Find advice and support for every step on the path to earning a diploma.
 Visit the Roadmap now.

-Supporting every type of early childhood education and care.
+Supporting every type of early education and care.

 The informal care sector plays an important role in the early education system, which currently lacks the capacity to care for all young children in formalized settings.
 BTWIC is leading the way in helping informal care providers.
 Learn about our action plan.